-If you need to dip into a retirement account -- whether it's a 401(k), IRA, or something else -- before you retire, you will likely pay a penalty.
-However, there are a few ways to avoid the penalty.
+If you need to dip into a retirement account before you retire—whether it's a 401(k), IRA, or another type of plan—you will likely pay a penalty.
+But there are a few ways to avoid the penalty.

-If you take a distribution from your retirement plan early (meaning before the day you turn 59 1/2) you will generally have to pay a 10% early distribution tax above and beyond any regular income taxes you may owe on the money.
+If you take a distribution from your retirement plan early (meaning before the day you turn 59 1/2), you'll generally have to pay a 10% early distribution tax above and beyond any regular income taxes you may owe on the money.
 That extra 10% might be called a tax, but it looks and feels like a penalty.
-In fact, the early distribution tax is the cornerstone of the government's campaign to encourage us to save for retirement -- or put another way, to discourage us from plundering our savings before our golden years.
+In fact, the early distribution tax is the cornerstone of the government's campaign to encourage us to save for retirement—or put another way, to discourage us from using up all our savings before our golden years.

 Of course, it's generally a bad idea to dip into your retirement plan early except in extraordinary circumstances.
 But when using your retirement funds is your only option, it's good to know that there are several ways to avoid the extra 10% tax on early distributions.